Start page

 - Well, what is it?
 Is there anyone?

-- Nobody is here – finally regaining consciousness, Poludkin answered with made indifference in the voice and began to slowly go down with still woolen legs.
-He entered the room and looked stealthily on the family.
-He saw tears of gratitude in the brilliant eyes of the mother felt that he had made a great human action.
+- Nobody is here – finally regaining consciousness, Poludkin answered with indifference in his voice and began to slowly go down with still woolen legs.
+He entered the room and looked stealthily at the family.
+He saw tears of gratitude in the brilliant eyes of the mother and felt that he had made a great human action.
 Of course, he understood that he had saved someone's young life, but he could not know that this was the wounded elder son of a spiritual spouse, who had not been taken to a safe place before the arrival of the detachment.

 - Romchyk, run away!